tamc/excel_to_code/doc/workbook.md

 ### Worksheet names

+There are three steps to the extraction:

-One worksheet per line.
-Relationship id then a tab then the worksheet name
+1. extract_worksheet_names.rb takes the workbook.xml and produces one worksheet per line.
+Relationship id then a tab then the worksheet name.
+2. extract_relationships.rb operating on workbook.xml.rels produces one relationship per line.
+Relationship id then a tab then the filename.
+3. rewrite_worksheet_names.rb operates on the results of 1 and 2 to produce one worksheet per line.
+Worksheet name, then a tab, then its filename.